-The Board wishes to acknowledge the assistance of the Minister for Children, Equality, Disability, Integration and Youth, Mr. Roderic O'Gorman, T.D., in enabling SJAI meet the first-year costs associated with this additional appointment.
+The Board continues to acknowledge the assistance of the former Minister for Children, Equality, Disability, Integration and Youth, Mr. Roderic O'Gorman, T.D., for enabling SJAI meet the first-year costs associated with this additional appointment in the organisation.